mrcaps/WifiMapper-android/README.md

 WifiMapper-android
 ==================

-Skeleton code for manual WLAN fingerprinting on Android
+Skeleton code for manual WLAN fingerprinting on Android.
+Background service to enumerate BSSIDs and their signal strength (RSSI).

+In a state of partial completion.